 3. Nature's MACE Dog MACE Granular Repellent Large Area

-Nature's MACE Dog MACE Granular Repellent is formulated to cover up to 1,400 square feet, making it a strong choice for homeowners with bigger yards or multiple problem areas.
-Its natural ingredients are safe for use around kids, pets, and plants, and it’s designed for year-round effectiveness.
+Nature's MACE Dog MACE Granular Repellent stands out for its ability to cover up to 1,400 sq. ft. per 2.5 lb container.
+It's a strong fit for homeowners with bigger yards or multiple problem zones, and its natural formula is safe for kids, pets, and plants.

-- Covers up to 1,400 sq. ft. for broad outdoor protection
+- Covers up to 1,400 sq. ft.: Suitable for large lawns and garden areas

 - Large coverage area